arthur-ai/marketing_tool/README.md

 # Install dependencies
 pip install -r requirements.txt

-# Install spaCy language model (required for SEO keywords engine)
+# UDPipe English model is automatically downloaded on first use
-python -m spacy download en_core_web_sm
+# If you need to download it manually, it will be cached at ~/.udpipe/models/

 # For development (optional)
 pip install -r requirements-dev.txt